Aspenini/Lobe/README.md

 3. **Efficient Dispatch**: Direct match on instruction types for fast execution
 4. **Bytecode**: Source is parsed once into an optimized bytecode representation

-## Supported Brainf*ck Features
+## Supported Brainfuck Features

-All standard Brainf*ck instructions are supported:
+All standard Brainfuck instructions are supported:

 - `>` - Increment data pointer
 - `<` - Decrement data pointer